joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 # Making the Specialization Decision

-@PICKUPHERE

 In earlier versions of this book, I looked at specialization through the lens of this, which I called the Value-Specificity curve: TODO link to image

 My admonition at that time was simple: just move from where you are towards the global maximum on that curve.
 Where _is_ the global maximum on that curve?
-I don't know, because it's unique to you!
-Just do it!
+"I don't know, because it's unique to you!
+Just do it!"

 It was the right idea, but expressed in a general, hand-wavey way.
 I think I can do better now.
-It's still very much a unique-to-you decision, but there is a standardized 7-step process almost anyone can follow to help make the decision about how to specialize.
+It's still very much a unique-to-you decision, but there is a 7-step process almost anyone can follow to help make the decision about how to specialize.
 I'll present this process in this chapter.

 ## Everybody starts from a different place

 We all approach the specialization decision from a different starting point.
-Yes, we can abstract this a bit and say if you're not currently specialized, you're probably some sort of generalist (you'll say yes to almost any opportunity to apply your skill).
+Yes, we can abstract this a bit and say if you're not currently specialized, you're probably some sort of generalist, meaning you'll say yes to almost any opportunity to apply your skill.
 But when you look closer, everyone is approaching the specialization decision with a different combination of skill, risk tolerance, business experience, and personality attributes.
+These differences matter.

 If everyone was starting from the same place, I could offer perhaps just one "specialization decision-making recipe" that everyone could follow.
 But if I did that, some people's head start would be overlooked, and others lack of a head start--or different form of head start--would present them with insurmountable challenges.
 So in reality, the decision is very individualized.